The goals of the project course are for the students to

 To pass the course the students in each project group each have to contribute to the completion of the following:

 - Plan, carry out and follow up the project in an active manner contributing to its completion.

 - Record two videos demonstrating and explaining the work.
 One short video (3-5 min) with a demonstration of the capabilities of the system and one longer video (5-15 min) that explains how the system works.

-- A short technical report, preferably in the form of a paper, describing the system, the science behind it, an evaluation of the system and a discussion around the results.
+- A short technical report, preferably in the form of a paper, describing the problem to be considered, the technical solution, an evaluation of the solution and a discussion around the results.

-The academic supervisors of each project evaluates the project and is responsible for the academic and scientific quality of the work.
+The academic supervisors of each project evaluate the project and are responsible for the academic and scientific quality of the work.
 The GSM assists if necessary.